 Credit Counseling

 If you need help coming up with a feasible debt repayment plan, seeking credit counseling can be a good fit.
-Many nonprofit and for-profit credit counseling agencies have credit counselors who can discuss your finances, current circumstances, debt and budget.
+Many nonprofit and for-profit credit counseling agencies have credit counselors who can discuss your finances, current circumstances, debt, and budget.
 They can review your debt and spending to help you create an individualized plan and payment schedule.

 Bankruptcy

 Bankruptcy is the last resort option for dealing with debt.
-Chapter 7 bankruptcy is means based and requires you to be in extreme financial distress.
+Chapter 7 bankruptcy is means-based and requires you to be in extreme financial distress.
 If you qualify, this can be an excellent option to remove most of your outstanding debt, such as medical debt and credit cards.
 However, it cannot provide student loan debt relief or eliminate back taxes.

 If you're thinking about filing for Chapter 13 bankruptcy, you should be aware of the following potential drawbacks:

-Bankruptcy is a legal process that requires a few months to complete, and it's always wise to speak with a bankruptcy attorney to determine if it's the right option for you.
+Bankruptcy is a legal process that requires a few months to complete, and it's always wise to speak with a bankruptcy lawyer to determine if it's the right option for you.
 While bankruptcy can have a major impact on your credit report, it may be the best available solution in certain cases.

 Debt Forgiveness

 Based on your individual circumstances, you may be eligible for debt forgiveness programs that allow partial or complete cancellation of debt.
+Usually, this involves negotiating with your lenders to accept a lump sum payment of less than the original amount you owed and forgive the rest.

-Debt Relief Companies to Consider
+Debt Relief Companies

 Now you know that there are many types of debt relief plans available.
 The next step is to connect with an accredited debt relief company to discuss your unique circumstances and come up with a customized repayment plan.